terensu-desu/buddies/README.md

 Launch on site on domain by 12/1!

 Start running the website by December 1st
   - Log in and register.
-OAuth2.
-  - Category on the side of carousel.
-  - Restructuring pages.
+OAuth2. - High
+  - Clean up individual pages structure. - High

   - Search bar.
 Change banner.
-Shorten banner.
+Shorten banner -> Complete
-  - Move special links above carousels which lead to browse page.
+  - Move special links above carousels which lead to browse page -> Complete

-  - Browse page, have filter buttons (include gender option)
+  - Browse page, have filter buttons (include gender option) - High

+  - Set up language filter to use local browser storage to save language preference. - Medium; requires language packs ready
+  - Category on the side of carousel. - Medium
+  - Restructure pages into smaller density (2 files?). - Low
-  - Demo version of an event, the sign up process, etc.
+  - Demo version of an event, the sign up process, etc. - Low

   - Domain provider (1 domain name or 3).
 I think a .com would be a good start to save money.
-  - Set up language filter to use local browser storage to save language preference.

   - Security
     - How to get ID verification.
 Do some research.
 Airbnb does by Facebook profile, phone number, email address, or government ID.
     - Verisign or paypal for payments.
 Webmoney is a familiar Japanese middle man.